georgexyz19/inkscapetutorial.org/content/posts/extension7_shape_elements.md

 </div>

 The code logic is simple.
 The `add_line` method of the `NewElement` class shows four way to create a new `Line` element and set its attributes.
-The `set` method call for `el1` seems to be the most reliable way to set attributes.
+The `set` method of an element such as `el1` seems to be the most reliable way to set attributes.

 The custom element classes do not have a custom `__init__` method.
 This is due to a requirement from `lxml` because they are inherited from `ElementBase`.